top of page

 Our Story

-We are a private, not-for-profit 501 (c) (3) organization.
-Our mission is to empower and encourage individuals in our community to be independent.
-To achieve this mission, we provide seniors with a comfortable place to socialize and meet their educational, nutritional, and physical needs in one place.
-For those unable to come to the center, we extend services to their homes.
+We are a private, nonprofit 501(c)(3) organization dedicated to empowering individuals in our community to live independently.
+We provide a welcoming space where seniors can socialize and access educational, nutritional, and physical wellness resources—all in one place.
+For those unable to visit the center, we bring services directly to their homes.

 Powell, Wyoming